-There are lots of obvious influences at work in this film.
-A stylish visit to a posh casino setting is strongly reminiscent of both The Matrix and multiple James Bond films, something I am still not certain if the film’s creators did intentionally or not.
+There are lots of apparent influences at work in this film.
+A stylish visit to a posh casino setting is strongly reminiscent of both The Matrix and multiple James Bond films, something I am still not sure if the film’s creators did intentionally or not.
 In addition, the film’s narrative and the chief premise is like a new take on The Highlander; this time around, as we learn after the lengthy exposition, the immortals do die and sometimes do not remember who they were initially or maybe never.

 Not familiar with this title yet?
 Infinite is a 2021 American science fiction action film directed by Antoine Fuqua.
 Ian Shorr wrote the screenplay based on a story by Todd Stein, based on D. Eric Maikranz’s 2009 novel The Reincarnationist Papers.
 The film features Mark Wahlberg, an almost unrecognizable Chiwetel Ejiofor, Sophie Cookson, Jason Mantzoukas, Rupert Friend, Toby Jones, and Dylan O’Brien.
 Chiwetel, who I did not recognize at first because he looks much older and is bald in this.
-He deserves mention for being a delightfully evil and suitably menacing, and dark villain in this.
+He deserves mention for being a delightfully evil and suitably menacing and dark villain in this.
 What’s a movie like this without a thoroughly enjoyable bad guy?